54 Route 138

 Department Overview

-John F. Kennedy Catholic Preparatory High Schools Social Studies Department offers a variety of course offerings.
+Kennedy Catholic Prep’s Social Studies Department offers a variety of course offerings.
 Through these courses, the Social Studies department provides coordinated, systematic study that draws upon such disciplines as anthropology, archaeology, economics, geography, history, law, philosophy, political science, psychology, religion, belief systems, and sociology, as well as upon appropriate content from the humanities, mathematics, and natural sciences.

 The primary purpose of the Social Studies Department is to help young people develop the ability to make informed and reasoned decisions for the public good as citizens of a culturally diverse, democratic society in an interdependent world.